kavia-common/unified-integration-hub-144005-144014/unified_connector_backend/README.md

 Port/health check mismatch (3001 vs 3002)
 - The backend honors the PORT environment variable.
 Default is 3002 if PORT is not set.
-- Some preview/deploy platforms inject PORT=3001 by default.
-In that case, the server will bind to 3001.
+- Many preview/deploy platforms inject PORT (often PORT=3001).
+In that case, the server will bind to that injected value.
-- If your orchestrator health check expects the service on 3002 while PORT=3001, startup checks will fail.
+- If your orchestrator or preview health check expects the service on 3002 while PORT=3001, it will appear as "backend failed to start" even though it is running on 3001.
-- Resolution options:
+- Resolution options (choose one):
-  1) Set PORT=3002 in the platform/container environment, or
+  1) Set PORT=3002 in the platform/container environment so the server binds to 3002.
-  2) Update the platform’s health check and port mapping to point at PORT (e.g., 3001 if injected by platform).
+  2) Update the platform’s health check and port mapping to use the injected PORT value (e.g., 3001).
+  3) If the platform requires a specific port, remove conflicting overrides and let the platform-provided PORT take precedence.
+- Diagnostics:
+  - start.sh and server.py will log the resolved HOST and PORT at startup.
-- For diagnostics, start.sh and server.py emit a [WARN] line if PORT resolves to 3001.
+  - If PORT resolves to 3001 a [WARN] line is printed to highlight possible health check mismatches.

 ## Run locally